kaliflowerx3/ZoltriTWserver/rules.md

 1. Your nick must have some indication of who you are in-game
 2. If you don't have your correct role, put your name and chosen role in #i-need-a-role
 3. Other discord server links are OK as long as they're not for other minecraft servers

+:bookmark_tabs: Greifing :bookmark_tabs:
+We play on a modded server, so preventing all forms of grief is impossible.
+I have instead opted to *log* what happens on claims.
+I log the use of certain items and entry into claims you aren't trusted on, and a few others.
+However, if you were offline for 14 days, and 30 people walked into your claim and used wands/other stuff, it is nearly impossible for me to figure out who did it.
+In addition, these logs get lengthy, even thought there's just 1 line of text per event.
+Because of these reasons, griefing WILL NOT be acted upon (rolled back/refunded) or investigated if the window in which it occurred is more than 7 days not inclusive (that means >7 days not >=7 days).
+It sucks, but I can't spend hours of my time looking through 300 lines of text.

+As always, if you have ANY questions, feel free to PM me!
+And please do so BEFORE doing something questionable, not after.